Home Read the report About Lit in Colour Teachers Students Parents and supporters

 Dr Lesley Nelson-Addy chairs a discussion with Professor Velda Elliot and Dr Mathelinda Nabugodi

-Focus: Explores the British literary canon and how it was shaped by the historical and cultural influence of the British Empire
+Focus: This conversation was filmed to help teachers build their confidence and knowledge of the British literary canon and explores how it was shaped by the historical and cultural influence of the British Empire.

 Resource: Accompanying the video is a downloadable Introduction which offers wider context and tools to support inclusive teaching of canonical texts.